 Q. Due to the nature of my disability, I feel that I will need a single room.
 What is the process for receiving a single room?

-You will need to have the appropriate licensed profession provide specific information about why your disability would prohibit you from having a roommate and what the results would be if you did not have a single room.
+To request a single room based upon disability, you must fill out a Special Housing Request Application.
+You will need to have the appropriate licensed professional provide specific information about why your disability would prohibit you from having a roommate and what the results would be if you did not have a single room.
 Health Services will work with other appropriate offices on campus and determine if the request warrants the accommodation of a single room.
 Health Services will notify you when a decision has been made.
-Single rooms are not granted as accommodations for ADHD and Learning Disabilities.

 Q. What role do my parents play in the process?